 \subsection{Epistemic Actions and Product Update}

-Epistemic actions represent information change in dynamic epistemic logic, where by information we mean ``physical'' properties of the worlds and/or the knowledge/beliefs of one or more agents.
-In DEL epistemic actions are formalized by \emph{event models}~\cite{baltagAL/1998/Logic,unpublished/cwi/vanEijck2004,benthemJJ/2006/Logics} (also called \emph{update models} or \emph{action models} in the literature).
+Epistemic actions represent information change in dynamic epistemic logic, where by information we both mean ``physical'' properties of the worlds and the knowledge/beliefs of one or more agents.
+In DEL, epistemic actions are formalised by \emph{event models}~\cite{baltagAL/1998/Logic,unpublished/cwi/vanEijck2004,benthemJJ/2006/Logics} (also called \emph{update models} or \emph{action models} in the literature).
 Roughly speaking, an event model is to a classical action what an epistemic model is to a classical state.
-Much like an epistemic model contains a set of worlds, that represents different possible configurations of a state of affairs, an event model contains a set of \emph{events}, that instead represent different possible outcomes of an action, describing different perspectives of the agents on the action.
-Intuitively, an event can be thought of as representing a classical action, as each each event is associated with a precondition, being an epistemic formula, and a set of effects, here called \emph{postconditions}.
-Events are linked via accessibility relations that describe the perspective of the agents on the action.
+Much like an epistemic model contains a set of worlds that represent different possible configurations of a state of affairs, an event model contains a set of \emph{events}, that instead represent different possible outcomes of an action, describing different perspectives of the agents on the action.
+Intuitively, an event can be thought of as representing a classical action, as each event is associated with a precondition, being an epistemic formula, and a set of effects, here called \emph{postconditions}.
+As in epistemic models, events are linked via accessibility relations that describe the perspective of the agents on the action.

-Epistemic actions generalize classical actions in the same way epistemic states generalize classical states.
+Epistemic actions generalise classical actions in the same way epistemic states generalise classical states.
 In this section, we thus directly provide the general definition of event model (Definition~\ref{def:event-model}), and we do not repeat the incremental construction from the classical to the epistemic setting.
 We then introduce the \emph{product update} operator (Definition~\ref{def:product-update}), which describes the effects of applying an epistemic action to a state.
-We conclude the section with an analysis of different types of epistemic actions, and by showcasing their many features with a series of example from the Epistemic Blocks World problem (Section~\ref{sec:epistemic-action-types}).
+We conclude the section with an analysis of different types of epistemic actions, and by showcasing their many features with a series of examples from the Epistemic Blocks World problem (Section~\ref{sec:epistemic-action-types}).